micmejia/bible-dump/AMPC/Acts/Acts 20.md

-Take care _and_ be on guard for yourselves and the whole flock over which the Holy Spirit has appointed you bishops and guardians, to shepherd (tend and feed and guide) the church of the Lord _or_ [^d]_of God_ which He obtained for Himself [buying it and saving it for Himself] with His own blood.
+Take care _and_ be on guard for yourselves and the whole flock over which the Holy Spirit has appointed you bishops and guardians, to shepherd (tend and feed and guide) the church of the Lord _or_ _of God_ which He obtained for Himself [buying it and saving it for Himself] with His own blood.